-How many times have you got half way to work and realised you’ve left your laptop charger at home?
-And if you’ve not got a super shiny, brand new machine, that battery probably won’t last the whole day.
-Here are five ways to keep your laptop battery running for as long as possible…
+With the current UK work situation, people are finding themselves all out of sync with their usual work routine.
+Work from home one day, in the office the next, briefly nip to the office for a meeting, then back home to work.
+Sound familiar?
+It seems a 'place of work' is an evolving situation at the minute, and many people are finding themselves here, there and everywhere.
+If this is ringing true for you, how many times have you got half way to the office and realised you’ve left your laptop charger at home?
+And even if you’ve got a super shiny, brand new machine, that battery probably won’t last the whole day.
+If you find yourself in such a predicament, here are five ways to keep your laptop battery running for as long as possible…

 1. Reduce your laptop screen brightness